-Fuck Paintings - Close Up Depictions of Sex Acts in Betty Tompkins Art will Leave No One Indifferent
+Fuck Paintings - Close up Depictions of Sex Acts in Betty Tompkins Art

 For American feminist painter Betty Tompkins and her art, the time has finally come.
 The 70-year-old artist is finally getting the attention she deserves, with two major institutions currently showing her provocative work, and a grand retrospective of her pornographic paintings and drawings being planned for 2017.
 What’s more, after five years of not having a New York gallery representative, she is now part of the PPOW Gallery family of female and LGBTQ artists who explore social and political constructions of femininity, female body, sexuality and desire.
 If we think about the fact that Betty Tompkins created her very first Fuck Painting back in 1969, the recognition was surely long overdue.

 The Radical Feminism of Tompkins’ Sex Paintings

 Controversial doesn’t even begin to cover the art of Betty Tompkins, who dared to create incredibly photorealistic, monochromatic paintings of sex at a time when even owning pornography was embarrassing, not to mention illegal.
 In fact, it is this very imagery that had the artist cast aside by her fellow feminists as well, who were against pornography and its degradation of women, although she belonged to a generation of radical feminist artists who weren’t afraid to speak up.
 But in her work, Betty Tompkins focused on the intercourse alone, isolating male and female genitalia in different combinations during the fornication act, depriving them of identity or any other context.
 Although her paintings are not as shocking today as they were back in the day, they are still very direct, raw and tongue-in-cheek rendered view of sex up-close, oozing with detail and leaving pretty much nothing to the imagination.